OndrejLosensky/OndrejLosensky/README.md

 I am currently open to new opportunities and job offers.
 Feel free to reach out to me via email.

-Check out my custom-made VSCode theme. [here](https://github.com/OndrejLosensky/losiks-theme).
+Also check out my custom-made VSCode theme. [here](https://github.com/OndrejLosensky/losiks-theme).
 You can download it and use it!

-For fun I started to learn game dev with Godot engine.
+Recently I started to learn game dev with Godot engine.

 ##  `💻 Tech Stack`
   <div>